The new tourist train "SATONO" runs smoothly through Fukushima and Yamagata prefectures!

 We would like to introduce the operating times and days for the Sakuranbo SATONO (information as of June 2024)

-According to information available as of June 2024, the train will only operate on weekends between June 15th and 30th
+According to information available as of June 2024, the servicewill only operate on Saturdays and Sundays between June 15th and 30th.

-, likely timed to coincide with cherry picking season in Yamagata Prefecture .
+This schedule is likely timed to coincide with the cherry-picking season in Yamagata Prefecture.

 How to purchase tickets

-Reserved seat tickets can generally be purchased one month in advance of the date of travel at JR station "Midori no Madoguchi" (Green Window) or "reserved seat ticket machines," JR East's online reservation service "Eki-net," and major "travel agencies."
+Reserved seat tickets can be purchased in principle from one month before the date of travel at JR station ticket offices ("Midori no Madoguchi"), reserved seat ticket machines, JR East's online reservation service "Ekinet," and major travel agencies.

-The fare for a reserved seat ticket is 2,000 yen for the green seats (mainly box seats) in car 1, and 840 yen for the reserved seats (reclining seats) in car 2.
+The fares for reserved seats are 2,000 yen for Green Car seats (mainly box seats) in Car 1 and 840 yen for reserved seats (reclining seats) in Car 2.

 The ticket costs 1,520 yen (for paper tickets) for the journey between Koriyama Station and Kitakata Station, and 510 yen for the journey between Yamagata Station and Aterazawa Station

-"Aizu SATONO" and "Sakuranbo SATONO" are rapid trains, so even if you have a special ticket that does not allow you to ride on limited express trains, you can ride them by purchasing a reserved seat ticket separately.
-In addition
+Since "Aizu SATONO" and "Sakuranbo SATONO" are rapid trains, even if your special ticket does not allow you to ride express trains, you can still ride them by purchasing a reserved seat ticket separately.
+Additionally

-, travel agencies may sell travel packages that include riding on these trains.
+, travel agencies sometimes offer travel packages that include rides on these trains.

 Seating